camronh/Lottery-Tutorial/README.md

 MNEMONIC="genius session popular ..."
 ```

-Next, we will configure Hardhat to use the Ropsten network and our mnemonic.
+Next, we will configure Hardhat to use the Goerli network and our mnemonic.
 Inside the `networks` object in our `hardhat.config.js` file, add the following:

 ```js
 module.exports = {